Car VRT Calculator Ireland

 How does age or mileage affect VRT on used cars?

-Age and mileage don't directly change VRT rates, but they significantly influence the OMSP that Revenue determines for your vehicle:
+Age and mileage don't directly change VRT rates, but they heavily influence the OMSP that Revenue determines for your vehicle:

 For example, a 2018 BMW 3 Series with 80,000km might have an OMSP of €15,000, while the same model with 20,000km might assess at €20,000 - a €5,000 difference in OMSP translates to potentially €1,000+ difference in VRT.